agarrharr/adam.garrett-harris.com/_posts/2015-02-26-how-to-convert-a-wordpress-site-to-jekyll-with-github-pages.markdown

 - jekyll
 ---

-I recently converted a site from Wordpress to Gihub Pages.
+I recently converted a site from Wordpress to Github Pages.
 It's not a fancy site.
 It's just normal pages and posts with contact form, so I didn't need to use any custom jekyll plugins, so Github pages can just generate the site for me automatically as soon as I make commits.
 The site does host a podcast though, and it was pretty simple to have Jekyll generate that rss feed for me.

 I did want to keep the site looking exactly the same, so that no one would see any difference when I switch it over, so I converted the wordpress theme to a jekyll theme.